atom/donna/README.md

 # Donna

-Donna is a tool for generating [CoffeeScript](http://coffeescript.org/) metadata for the purpose of API documentation.
+Donna is a tool for generating [CoffeeScript](http://coffeescript.org/) metadata for the purpose of generating API documentation.
 It was forked from [biscotto](https://github.com/atom/biscotto).

 ## Metadata??